CostasChaitas/DistributedGeobroker/kubernetes/terraformEKS/README.md

 ## Configuration

-You can configure you config with the following input variables:
+You can configure the properties of the EKS Kubernetes cluster using  **./variables.tf** file:

 | Name                 | Description                       | Default       |
 |----------------------|-----------------------------------|---------------|